Billa II: Plot

-Meanwhile, in Russia, Dimitri is having a meeting with the African warlords, and Koti is present with him.
-He shows his factory in his computer via a series of webcams, and much to everyone's shock, Billa is seen destroying his factory.
+Meanwhile, in Russia, Dimitri meets with the African warlords, and Koti is present with him.
+He shows his factory on his computer via a series of webcams, and much to everyone's shock, Billa is seen destroying the factory.
 He also sees his consignment train go off course.
-He gets angered and kills Koti for not killing Billa, and he sets out himself to finish the task.
-The arms factory is destroyed by Billa, Ranjith and their men.
-Dimitri arrives and follows his delivery train, when to his shock, the delivery train is blown by Billa, who is waiting for him on his own helicopter.
-After an intense battle, Billa throws Dmitri off the flying helicopter.
-In the epilogue, Billa and Ranjith board a plane out of the country, and Sameera, Police Officer R.K.
-De Silva, Billa's Lawyer and Minister Praveen Kumar are killed by Billa's assassins.
+He becomes angry, kills Koti for not killing Billa, and sets out to finish the task.
+The arms factory is destroyed by Billa, Ranjith, and their men.
+Dimitri arrives and follows his delivery train; to his shock, the train is blown by Billa, who is waiting for him on his own helicopter.
+After an intense battle, Billa throws Dimitri off the flying helicopter.
+In the epilogue, Billa and Ranjith board a plane out of the country.
+Sameera, Police Officer R. K. De Silva, Billa's lawyer, and Praveen are killed by Billa's assassins.